elg0nz/Flicks/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## Creative Commons
+This app uses:
+* Time ticket by Viktor Vorobyev from the Noun Project
+* Heart tickets by Viktor Vorobyev from the Noun Project